benc-uk/nanomon/readme.md

 ### Type: TCP

-Each time the monitor runs it attempts to open a TCP connection to given host on the given port, it will return failed status in the event of network/connection failure, unable to resolve name with DNS, invalid port etc. Otherwise it will return OK.
+Each time a TCP monitor runs it attempts to open a TCP connection to given host on the given port, it will return failed status in the event of network/connection failure, unable to resolve name with DNS, and if the port is not open or blocked some other way etc. Otherwise it will return OK.

 - **Target:** A hostname (or IP address) and port tuple, separated by colon
 - **Value:** Time for TCP connection to open in milliseconds.
 - **Properties:**
-  - *timeout* - Timeout interval e.g. "10s" or "500ms" (default is 5s)
+  - *timeout* - Timeout interval e.g. "10s" or "500ms" (default: 5s)
 - **Outputs / Rule Props:**
   - *respTime* - Same as monitor value (number)
   - *ipAddress* - Resolved IP address of the target (string)

 ### Type: Ping

-Will carry out an ICMP ping to given host (can be hostname or IP), it will return failed status in the event of network/connection failure, unable to resolve name with DNS Otherwise it will return OK.
+This monitor will send one or more ICMP ping packets to the given host or IP address, it will return failed status in the event of network/connection failure, unable to resolve name with DNS Otherwise it will return OK.

+Note.
+As this monitor needs to send ICMP packets, the runner process needs certain OS privileges to do that otherwise you will see `socket: operation not permitted` errors.
+When running inside a container it runs as root so there is no issue.
+When running locally if you want to use this monitor type, build the runner binary with `make build` then start the runner process with sudo e.g. `sudo ./bin/runner`

 - **Target:** A hostname or IP address.
 - **Value:** Average round trip time in milliseconds.
 - **Properties:**
-  - *timeout* - Timeout interval e.g. "10s" or "500ms" (default is 1s)
+  - *timeout* - Timeout interval e.g. "10s" or "500ms" (default: 1s)
-  - *count* - Number of packets to send (default is 3)
+  - *count* - Number of packets to send (default: 3)
-  - *interval* - Interval between packets (default is 150ms)
+  - *interval* - Interval between packets (default: 150ms)
 - **Outputs / Rule Props:**
   - *minRtt* - Min round trip time of the packets (number)
   - *avgRtt* - Avg round trip time of the packets (number)